Kamran2022/Project-Tracker/README.md

 ## Usage

-After launching the application, navigate to the home page via your web browser.
+After launching the application, navigate to the home page via your web browser to localhost:8080 server.
 From there, you can:

 - **Create Projects**: Add new projects with details including start and end dates.
 - **Assign Employees**: Link employees to specific projects.